irfan44/literanian/README.md

 ### Features

 1. User login/registration using Google account.
-2. Displays a variety of interesting material to read.
+2. Displays a variety of interesting articles to read from different categories.
 3. Display practice questions and quizzes
 4. Collect points when the user answers the quiz correctly.
 5. Unlock premium articles at certain checkpoints (example: at 50, 80, 100, 500, etc).